 2.1 A Kantian Distinction: Intellect and Reason

 What does the activity of thinking actually comprise andhow should we think of its relatedness to morality and evil?Arendt’s starting point for further exploring the notion of thinking is Kant’s original distinction between Verstand and Vernunft.
-Although these concepts are generally translated as “understanding” and “reason” respectively, Arendt argues that instead these should be read as “intellect”and “reason”in order to depict what Kant really meant.
+Although these concepts are generally translated as “understanding” and “reason” respectively, Arendt argues that instead these should be read as “intellect”and “reason”.
 To her, having an understanding of something is not the opposite of reason or Vernunft, but exactly an aspect of it; it is a form of intangible grasping, rather than having full reproducible knowledge of something (LM 13–14).
 The importance of the distinction, and thus of this alternate translation,lies in the fact that Kant acknowledges that there are two different ways to approach issues in the world that are yetequally important and valuable.
-There is the well-known cognition or intellect, which gives rise to the human urge for stable knowledge on truth and facticity.
-This is a great quality, but equally important is the capacity to go beyond this certainty and facticity and to ask about issues that transcend the limits of factual knowledge.
+There is the well-known cognition or intellect, which gives rise to the human urge for stable knowledge on truth and facticity. equally important is the capacity to go beyond this certainty and facticity and to ask about issues that transcend the limits of factual knowledge.

 Due to their natural curiosity and perplexity, humans will always have a need to ask questions that may not have a factual or final answer.
 Issues like freedom or immortality are not factual truths or tangible objects that we can know and understand completely.
 But they are nevertheless valuable and worth pursuing, not just because they follow from curiosity but also because they are of great existential interest to mankind.
-Because of the nature of these issues, in dealing with thempeople are not concerned with a quest for truth; the intellect is therefore not of any use.
+Because of the nature of these issues, people are not concerned with a quest for truth; the intellect is therefore not of any use.
 Instead, in exploring these matters we turn to reason.
 Reason is exactly that capacity to think, to consider questions on themes that are absent from direct perception and that are never absolutely true, measurable or fully knowable (LM 14–15).

 The product of thinking then is not knowledge, nor truth, but meaning.
 It is of fundamental importance to keep these two separated; instances of meaning can never be given a truth value, neither can they be considered to be stable facts.
 Not being bound to perception and sense-given objects, in thinking one temporarily withdraws from the ordinary world and—in isolation from it—uses imagination to formulate new perspectives on that world.
 Whereas knowledge can be judged on its absolute truth value, the value of thinking lies exactly in its reversibility and capacity for change.
 Enduring doubt and revision are its essential characteristics; contrary to the intellect, reason is successful to the degree in which it can destroy its current thoughts and values and rethink anew, creating new meanings and perspectives.